Bachelor of Applied Interior Design

 An important component of becoming an effective contributor to the interior design industry is an understanding of how these various and diverse professions collaborate to realize interior design projects.
 Also important is learning how to create positive relationships within this vast network of people.

-How do I prepare for my Directed Field Studies?
+How do I prepare for my Internship?

-• Familiarize students with self marketing/networking strategies to build contacts within the industry
+• Familiarize students with self-marketing/networking strategies to build contacts within the industry

 What about expenses?